Bullet Witch: Development

 When creating Bullet Witch, the team were pleased with the shift to high-definition graphics, but this and the game's identity as a new intellectual property meant they were taking financial risks.
 The move to next-generation hardware meant the team could include more destructible environments.
 They used 64-bit computing at a few points to speed up data exchange and improve visual effects.
-The game used the NoviceX physics engine.
+The game used the NovodeX physics engine.
 Working with the next-generation hardware was both exhilarating and difficult, as the team wanted to create something new rather than rely on existing code resources.
 The team wanted players to be able to navigate large areas with few or no loading screens, but these ambitions were originally muted by the console's limited power, and it was only during the later stages of development that they started resolving the issues.
 Due to the console's limitations, some potential effects and touches such as breaking glass, bullet marks in surfaces like building walls, and having Alicia's feet adjust to the slope of terrain had to be left out to increase processing power for the large-scale environments.
 While the team had wanted to achieve 60 frames per second, the team needed to reduce the framerate to 30 per second so all the effects would run smoothly.